wp-plugins/unique-headers/readme.txt

 = Other plugins work out the width and height of the header and serve the correct sized header.
 Why doesn't your plugin do that? =

 I prefer to allow you to set the width and height yourself by opening a correct sized image.
 This allows you to provide over-resolution images to cater for "retina screen" and zoomed in users.
 Plus, it allows you to control the compression and image quality yourself.
 Neither route is better in my opinion.
-If require this functionality, please let me know though, as if most people prefer the other route, then I may change how the plugin works.
+If you require this functionality, please let me know though, as if most people prefer the other route, then I may change how the plugin works.
 I suspect most people won't care either way though.

 = Does it work in older versions of WordPress? =